My near philosophical musings about the world in general its problems and possible ways out.

 Okay then, let’s make it less human-bound, less susceptible to human peculiarities, weaknesses, and noise.
 No longer dependent on the political genius, the super negotiator, the strong and charismatic leader.

 As we have learned, we are easily deceived.
-We are often biased, hereby bending toward a more personal benefit in terms of personal honors and even outright financial benefits for ourselves or our buddies.
+We are often biased, hereby bending toward a more personal benefit in terms of personal honours and even outright financial benefits for ourselves or our buddies.
 And to make matters even worse, we quickly reach our limits.
 We make noisy decisions - simply because we can't do better.

 Well, for now, people (still) have to be responsible for building the rule set, formulating the algorithms, defining the driving policies and determining the underlying values.
 But drawing the right conclusions should be the domain of clever machines.
 Will it improve our current situation?
 Or will it prove dangerous?